 Equal applause is due for those who do some research before buying their textbooks.
 Check out the second hand book store on campus run by the Students' Representative Council, as well as Student VIP online.
 The Co-Op Bookshop also offer discounts to members and have second hand textbooks for sale.

-One of the best parts of the University of Sydney Union's Welcome Week is the sensory overload you get walking through the bazaar of clubs and society stalls on Eastern Avenue.
+One of the best parts of the University of Sydney Union's Welcome Festival is the sensory overload you get walking through the bazaar of clubs and society stalls on Eastern Avenue.

 Be mindful though, some clubs and societies can only allow a certain number of students to join each semester.
 Get online now to check out all the student clubs and societies as well as all the sports clubs.